-2.8.6 PABX Outside Line Prefix
+2.8.5 Dial Prefix to Access Outside Line

-A PABX (Private Automatic Branch eXchange) generally requires you to dial a number (a single digit in most cases) when you need an outside line.
-If your Prestige is connected to a PABX, enter this number in PABX Outside Line Prefix, otherwise, leave it blank.
+Fill this field in if you need to dial a number (a single digit in most cases) to access an outside line; otherwise, leave it blank.

-Please note that the PABX prefix is for calls initiated by the Prestige only.
+Please note that this prefix is for calls initiated by the Prestige only.
 If you place a call from a device on either A/B adapter, you must dial the prefix by hand.